Kelso (NSW)

 The area's income profile falls below national averages based on AreaSearch analysis

-Kelso's income level is lower than average nationally, according to ATO data aggregated by AreaSearch for financial year 2023.
-Kelso's median income among taxpayers is $53,360 and the average income stands at $64,355, compared to Rest of NSW's figures of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimates for September 2025 would be approximately $58,088 (median) and $70,057 (average).
-From the 2021 Census, Kelso's household, family, and personal incomes rank modestly, between the 49th and 50th percentiles.
-Income distribution shows that 35.8% of locals (4,019 people) fall into the $1,500 - 2,999 income bracket, mirroring the broader area where 29.9% occupy this category.
-High housing costs consume 15.2% of income, but strong earnings place disposable income at the 51st percentile.
-Kelso's SEIFA income ranking places it in the 4th decile.
+The suburb of Kelso had a median taxpayer income of $53,360 and an average income of $64,355 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
+By September 2025, considering an 8.86% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $58,088 (median) and $70,057 (average).
+Census data indicates that household, family, and personal incomes in Kelso rank modestly, between the 49th and 50th percentiles.
+In terms of earnings profile, 35.8% of Kelso's population (4,019 individuals) fall within the $1,500 - $2,999 income range, which aligns with regional levels where this cohort also represents 29.9%.
+High housing costs consume 15.2% of income in Kelso, but strong earnings still place disposable income at the 51st percentile.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income